poljar/weechat-matrix/README.md

 The `matrix_modes` bar item is replicated in the already used `buffer_modes` bar item.

-## Typing notices and read receipts
+## Typing notifications and read receipts

-The sending of typing notices and read receipts can be temporarily disabled via the `/room` command, they can also be permanently configured using standard weechat conditions settings with the following settings:
+The sending of typing notifications and read receipts can be temporarily disabled for a given room via the `/room` command.
+They can also be permanently configured using standard weechat conditions settings with the following
+settings:

 1. `matrix.network.read_markers_conditions`
 1. `matrix.network.typing_notice_conditions`